deepankarm/org-jina-examples/face-db-search/README.md

           method: encode
 ```

-The tags in 'with' are passed down to the FaceNetEncoder.py class as parameters.
+The tags in `with` are passed to FaceNetEncoder.py class as parameters.
-The 'py_modules' tag define the Python Class containing your encoder logic.
+The 'py_modules' tag defines the Python Class containing your Encoder logic.
 The class should override an existing Executor.

 ### Dockerfile